Gargoyles in Downtown Huntsville

 I have known about these for a long time as the only gargoyles in downtown Huntsville, but only recently took close-up photos showing their amphibian nature.
 They are on the top floor of the Terry-Hutchens Building at Jefferson and Clinton.

-I'm from Huntsville, Alabama where I work as a Software Engineer and part-time banjo instructor.
+I’m from Huntsville, Alabama where I work as a Hospice Chaplain and part-time banjo instructor.
+My former careers were in Research Biology and Software/Systems Engineering.
 My wife Miiko and I worship at Rivertree Downtown.
-I've been playing various instruments since my teen years.
+I’ve been playing various instruments since my teen years.
 I started mandolin and dulcimer at about age 17 and banjo at 20.
 I love just about all kinds of music.
 In terms of banjo styles, I play and teach Scruggs, melodic, clawhammer, and 2-finger styles.
-I'm also very keen on theology, being a Trail Care Partner with the Land Trust of North Alabama, photography, urban planning, architecture, astronomy, ATM (amateur telescope making), birding, martial arts, and about 30 other distracting hobbies to a (mercifully) lesser extent.
+I’m also very keen on theology, being a Trail Care Partner with the Land Trust of North Alabama, photography, urban planning, astronomy, ATM (amateur telescope making), birding, and about 30 other distracting hobbies to a (mercifully) lesser extent.

 This entry was posted in Urban and tagged , , , .
 Bookmark the permalink.